bdeck8317/compPsy.github.io/resources.md

 ```

-* Finally if you're interested in statistical methods/ data science in python, this book is often widely used in courses [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/)

 ## R
 R is another language which has many resources.
 Many of the statistical functions were actually written by statisticians so their documentation is typically very detailed.